 But the deception is, they never talk about chiropractic science either, like they promised.
 If pushed, they’ll talk about medical science.
 It’s the cheesiest of Bait and Switch.

-Here’s the typical scenario:
+Here’s the typical scenario for the new graduate:

 Oh, so you’re a new graduate and you’d rather focus on the science of chiropractic, because that’s more tangible and respectable than discussions about philosophy, right?
 OK, that’s fine.
 So let’s hear some, Dr New Graduate.
 Give us 5 minutes on The Science.